-While the operations are fairly simple, the dabbawallas have started using newer technologies.
+While the operations are relatively simple, the dabbawallas have started using newer technologies.
 You can SMS them or log on to their site http://mumbaidabbawala.in/

 There is 5000 dabbawalla with 4,00,000 transactions per day with just local train and bicycle.
-Really amazing.
+Amazing.

 How to contact for this service

 - PHONE +91 9870419916 and +91 7021425949